-Born in Stuttgart Robert Aldwin Schlumberger (1814-1879) was the founder of the famous Austrian winery.
-He learned in Reims at the oldest champagne house Ruinart Père et Fils the art of champagne making.
-On a Rhine trip he met his future wife Sophie Kirchner, gave up his secure position in Reims and moved in 1842 to Wien .
-In a cellar in the Vienna district of Josefstadt, he made first attempts with Lower Austrian wines.
-In 1843 he acquired his first vineyards as the still existing vineyards Goldeck in Bad Vöslau in the Thermenregion, There he planted first in the heartland Austria the varieties Cabernet Sauvignon, Cabernet Franc and Merlot for red wines in oak barrels.
+Robert Aldwin Schlumberger (1814-1879), born in Stuttgart, was the founder of the famous Austrian winery.
+He studied at the oldest champagne house in Reims Ruinart Père et Fils the art of champagne making.
+On a trip to the Rhine, he met his later wife Sophie Kirchner, gave up his secure position in Reims and moved to Wien in 1842.
+In a cellar in Vienna's Josefstadt district, he made his first attempts with Lower Austrian wines.
+In 1843 he acquired his first vineyards, like the vineyard that still exists today Goldeck in Bad Voeslau in the Thermenregion, There he was the first to plant in the heartland Austria the varieties Cabernet Sauvignon, Cabernet Franc and Merlot for red wines in barriques.

 As a result, Robert Aldwin Schlumberger started producing sparkling wine with bottle fermentation after the Méthode champenoise, which at that time was still protected outside France today champagne was allowed to call.
 As he had learned in France, he pressed this white from the red variety Blue Portuguese (Blanc de noirs).
 On June 17, 1846, Schlumberger's "Vöslauer white sparkling wine" was presented for the first time.
 It was a phenomenal success and was exported from 1850 to all European countries including Turkey, India, Australia and North America.
 Schlumberger products were also included in the circumnavigation of the Austrian ship "Novara" from 1857 to 1859.